pineboat/pineboat.github.io/content/post/css-selectors-selenium-webdriver-find-element-xpath-replaced.md

 By.cssSelector(".btn_red")
 ```

 That's going to be a red button (if the developer adds relevant styles), but let's not worry about that.
 This selector will identify an element with a class `btn_red`.
-If more than one element is found, the first one is returned (**TK; will it not throw an exception**)
+If more than one element is found, the first one is returned.

 And if you wanted to combine a tag name and a class name?

 ```js